Victoria Williamson: Career

-At the 2011 Juniors Track World Championships in Moscow, she won a silver in the 500m time trial, a bronze in the sprint and came fifth in the keirin.
+At the 2011 Juniors Track World Championships in Moscow, she won a silver medal in the 500m time trial, a bronze medal in the sprint and came fifth in the keirin.
 She made her senior world debut very shortly after, and won a bronze medal with partner Becky James in the team sprint at the 2013 Track World Championships in Minsk, Belarus.
-Since then she continues to compete at an international level, picking up numerous medals.
 In 2017 she signed with Under Armour.

 Crash and marriage

-In January 2016 Williamson was involved in a traumatic crash with Dutch rider Elis Ligtlee, at the during an omnium sprint race at Six Days of Rotterdam (Zesdaagse Rotterdam).
-The collision with the fence resulted in Williamson suffering a broken neck and back, dislocating her pelvis and slipping a disc in her neck.
-Williamson's racing number burned her skin in the crash and according to her if it had become infected she would have had plastic surgery.
+In January 2016, Williamson was seriously injured in a crash with Dutch rider Elis Ligtlee during an omnium sprint race at the Six Days of Rotterdam (Zesdaagse Rotterdam).
+The resulting collision with a barrier left Williamson with a broken neck and back, dislocating her pelvis and slipping a disc in her neck.

 Williamson was left with a loss of feeling in her left leg, her starting leg, due to a trapped nerve but was hoping for full feeling by mid 2018.
 During this period she married Oliver Barnes.
 She hoped to complete her rehabilitation by the end of January and to race at the 2018 Commonwealth Games.